 These colors will also blend to produce a wealth of rich purples, pumpkin oranges, and even a blood red… if you like that sort of thing. :) Happy Halloween!

-Note: For more information and instructions on using this mixing chart along with a free printable to create your own, see this article.
+Note: For more information and instructions on using this mixing chart along with a printable to create your own, see this article.

 A Spooktacular Black